Annual Scientific Meeting | ASCRS

 2017 Annual Scientific Meeting

-ASCRS is now accepting original abstracts for the 2017 ASCRS Annual Scientific Meeting, scheduled for June 10-14 in Seattle, Washington.
+ASCRS has completed the abstract submission process for the 2017 ASCRS Annual Scientific Meeting, scheduled for June 10-14 in Seattle, Washington.

+This meeting will also be a Tripartite Meeting including other international colon and rectal groups which provides attendees an international prespective.
 The meeting will include new innovative technology, and the most up-to-date research in the field.
-The Annual Meeting offers attendees: topic-specific symposia, expert panels, hands-on workshops, oral and e-poster presentations, meet the professor breakfasts, and much more.
+The Annual Scientific Meeting offers attendees: topic-specific symposia, expert panels, hands-on workshops, oral and e-poster presentations, meet the professor breakfasts, and much more.

 2016 Annual Scientific Meeting